weezymatt/weezymatt.github.io/_projects/2_ml-project.md

     </div>
 </div>

-For the English dataset we tested several variants by using various add-𝛼 smoothing (𝛼 = 1 or
+For the English dataset, several variants were tested by using various add-𝛼 smoothing (𝛼 = 1 or
 \> 1) values and used pairwise grid search to find optimal values for regularization, epochs, and learning rate.
 We compared the results of the MEMM imported from scikit-learn and our implementation in Table 4.